bbkpr/charactercrisis/README.md

 Refer to the workflows in [`.github`](/.github) and [`deploy`](/deploy) folders, and the [GitHub Actions panel in the repository](https://github.com/bbkpr/charactercrisis/actions).

+## Change Log

+### 0.9.0: March 28, 2023
+* Added CSS classes for sticky positioning and independent scrolling in the CharacterDetails component
+* Applied the new CSS classes to the respective columns in the CharacterDetails component, making the first column sticky and the second column independently scrollable
 ## npm scripts

 ### `npm start`